 The Council wishes to be supplied with the Goods/Services and has selected the Supplier detailed in the Purchase Order to undertake the supply of the same in accordance with the Terms.

-The Contract and the rights and obligations of the Parties shall take effect on the Commencement Date and shall continue until the expiry of the Contract Period or earlier termination of the Contract.
+The Contract and the rights and obligations of the Parties shall take effect on the Commencement Date and shall continue until the expiry of the Contract Period or earlier termination of the Contract (unless the Terms provide that such right or obligation continues beyond such date).

 Contract for Goods